Entertaining your kids can be a tricky business at the best of times, and it's even more difficult during holidays.

 For your nearest soft play centre, search at Ideas for the Kids

-It may conjure up images of hippies, but tie-dyeing is a great way of jazzing up some of your kids old clothes and it’s fun to do.
+It may conjure up images of hippies, but tie-dyeing is one of the great ways to entertain your kids – plus you’re jazzing up some of your kids old clothes and it’s fun to do.
 Basically, you gather up your t-shirt (or other item of clothing) and leave it to soak in fabric dye.
 When we spoke to Kirstie Allsopp, she told us clothes-dying was her favourite, fail-safe craft to do with her kids!

 If you’re a dip-dye virgin, here are some simple instructions and fun ideas for what to make

 9. Make a scavenger hunt